SEIR-7-06/react_todo_walkthrough/sprints/Sprint4.md

 };
 ```

 We see that we pass the `createTodo` function of THIS container component TO the `CreateTodoForm` component.
-Since we are using arrow functions instead of traditional function definitions we are not bound to a `this` inside our methods.
-The `this` inside the methods actually refers to the context of the component.
+The `this` inside the methods actually refers to the context of the component - meaning that the `this` keyword refers to the component where the function is defined.

 In the actual `createTodo` function.
 We can see that we construct everything we need about a todo in an object and store it in a variable.
 We then pass that object to a `.create` method on our `TodoModel` that ... hasn't been defined yet.
 Let's define it now.
 In `src/models/Todo.js`: